igorpertsev/rest_api/README.md

 This application provides ability for customers to create/update/fetch contracts.
 Access to contracts is restricted based on customer.

+# Example application
+Application was successfuly deployed to Heroku.
+It can be found here `https://young-river-07241.herokuapp.com/documentation`

 # Running application

 This application contains docker configuration that can be used to successfuly run it as Docker image.
 To do so please do following: